Yuan weakens vs dlr, China signals yuan appreciation pauses

 next in the United States, it is a good opportunity for the

-percent since the start of this year and 6.97 percent since it
+since the start of this year and 7.03 percent since it was

 Before trading began, the PBOC set the mid-point of the day